 Minimize Surface Runoff

 When soil becomes completely saturated, water–whether irrigated or stormwater–will turn into surface runoff.
 Soil can then be carried away from your field, stripping it down to the subsoil, which will crack and cake more easily.
-To minimize surface runoff, consider using a boom irrigation system.
+To prevent this, consider installing a drainage system that will direct water away from the field.
+Alternatively, you can create berms or swales–shallow ditches–that will guide water around your field.
+Another way to minimize surface runoff is by installing a boom irrigation system.
 These machines help to decentralize water application, creating an even spray of small water droplets rather than high-pressure sprays, improving the water’s infiltration rate.

 If caked soil has already begun to form, it’s important to take measures to prevent further damage.
 One way to do this is by limiting foot traffic around the affected areas.
 Caked soil can be very fragile, and even light footsteps can cause cracks to form and worsen.
 If you must walk on caked soil, we recommend using a board or piece of plywood to distribute your weight evenly.

 Contact Berardi Irrigation for Lawn Maintenance and Irrigation Installation in Canton, MA